kurisu53/octree-mpi/README.md

 # octree-mpi
-Serial realization of radius outlier filter for point clouds using octree
+Parallel realization of radius outlier filter for point clouds using octree

 Uses RPly library for PLY files reading.

-Implements building an octree from a point cloud, finding k nearest neighbors for a given point, radius outlier filtering.
+Implements building an octree from a point cloud, finding k nearest neighbors for a given point, parallelized radius outlier filtering.

 ## Usage: